lcarlier/EasyMock/README.md

 ```
 # ./EasyMockGenerate -h
-Generate mocks to be used into a unit test inside a specific directory
+Generate mocks to be used into unit tests.

+EasyMock takes a header file ('-i') and generate a mocked version of functions declared in that header file in a target directory ('-o').
+The tool generates mocks for functions directly declared in the header file.
+I.e. not coming from other included files.
+'--generate-included-functions' option can be used to generate mocks of functions declared in included files.

-Parameters not recognised by EasyMock (e.g. -I, -D) are given to the parser
-responsible for parsing the header file.
+Parameters not recognised by EasyMock (e.g. -I, -D) are given to the parser responsible for parsing the header file.
+The same options used by a Clang compiler are recognised by EasyMock's parser.

 Usage:
 ./EasyMockGenerate [OPTIONS...]